The leapfrog algorithm as nonlinear Gauss-Seidel: Numerical experiments

 \section{Numerical experiments}

-The leapfrog algorithm and the single shooting method were implemented in MATLAB, see also~ {\cite[chapter~2]{Sutti:2020}}.
-The software package has been named ``LFMS\_Stiefel'', where ``LFMS'' stands for ``leapfrog multiple shooting'', and can be downloaded from~\url{https://github.com/MarcoSutti/LFMS_Stiefel}.
+The purpose of the numerical experiments in this section is to demonstrate that when $ m \to \infty $, leapfrog still converges, although very slowly.
 We conducted our experiments on a laptop Lenovo ThinkPad T460s with Ubuntu 20.04 LTS and MATLAB R2018a installed, with Intel Core i7-6600 CPU, 20GB RAM, and Mesa Intel HD Graphics 520.